 Year 10 scholarships

 Open to new and current students entering Year 10.
-Foundation Scholarships are needs based academic scholarships providing up to 50% remission of school tuition fees for the remainder of schooling.
+Foundation Scholarships are needs-based academic scholarships providing up to 50% remission of school tuition fees for the remainder of schooling.
 The selection process is by way of application.
-Online application forms will be available from March 2017 with a closing date of 12 May 2017.

 The Kathleen McCredie Award

-The Kathleen McCredie Award is awarded from time to time to enable a girl entering Year 10, who but for the award, would not be able to attend Abbotsleigh.
+The Kathleen McCredie Award is awarded to enable a girl entering Year 10, who but for the award, would not be able to attend Abbotsleigh.
 This award is governed by strict financial criteria.
 The recipient will demonstrate all round involvement in the areas of spirituality, service, culture, sport and academia.
 The selection process is by way of application.
-The next assessment is in 2019 for a 2020 start.

 The Everett Scholarship is awarded to one current Abbotsleigh student moving from Year 9 to Year 10.
 The selection process is by way of application.
-The Everett Scholarship provides remission of two terms' school tuition fees in Year 10.
-Online application forms will be available September 2017 with a closing date of 23 October 2017.
+The Everett Scholarship provides 50% remission of tuition fees in Year 10.
+Online applications open in September 2020 with a closing date of Friday 23 October 2020.

 Year 10 and 11 scholarships